-1 Fossil gas and/or nuclear activities will only be compliant with the EU Taxonomy if they contribute to mitigating climate change ("climate change mitigation") and do not significantly harm any objective of the EU Taxonomy - see explanatory note in the left margin.
-The set of criteria for fossil gas and nuclear energy economic activities that are in line with the EU Taxonomy are defined in Commission Delegated Regulation (EU) 2022/1214.
+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-inter alia, whose greenhouse gas emission levels correspond to the best achievable performance.
+not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-This symbol designates sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+Are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.